lsst-dm/dmtn-061/index.rst

 simply needs to subclass the ``ImageMapper`` task and the ``ImageMapReduceConfig`` configuration class, and configure the ``mapper`` parameter in that new config to point to this new subclass.

+**Known issues:** The use of ``ImageMapReduce`` for spatially-varying computations slows down the given computation (AL decorrelation or Zogy) considerably.
+This is unsurprising, due to two extra sets of calculations which are performed in the spatially-varying case: (1) extra kernels are computed for each subImage; (2) multiple copies of each exposure are made (both in pieces for the processing, and in one final exposure when they are stitched together); and (3) extra image area is processed due to overlapping regions of expanded subImages.
+Not to mention the additional operations of splitting, and then re-combining the subImages into a final exposure.
+This could be optimized by altering the grid geometry.
+The default grid geometry splits the :math:`\sim 1,024 x 2,048` DECam CCD exposure into 1,128 subImages, and given the expanded subImages, :math:`\sim 5\%` more image is processed.
+The prior (1,128 subImages) is probably overkill given the degree of spatial variation that needs to be captured.

+We also note that the construction of the grid itself is straightforward but may be brittle for certain image dimensions.
+The requirement of adjusting grid geometry for the given image dimensions should be addressed.

 3.1.1. imageMapReduce: AL decorrelation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~